Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Contact Department of Licensing at (360) 902-3900 or go online to Washington State Department of Licensing at https://fortress.wa.gov/dol/dolprod/dsdreinstatements/ for more information.

-All requests for public records are responded to within five business days.
+We will respond to all requests for public records within five business days.
 Requests for copies of police reports can be made via phone, fax, mail, email or in person at the Blaine Police Department.

 City of Blaine Police Department